urinethrower/Project-Deities/README.md

 ### Method 1
 Test data can be purchased/downloaded from various data providers such as **Darwinex**, **Tick Data Suite** and even **Dukascopy**-the bank/broker.
 They can easily offer 10+ years historical data with precision to each tick (i.e. tick data).
 Data can be downloaded in various formats, including csv.
 ### Method 2
-Collecting time-series data on MetaTrader 4 is actually free if you have a demo account with any broker.
+Collecting time-series data on MetaTrader 4 is actually free after setting up a demo account with any broker.
 Using the native FileWrite function, data downloaded from MetaQuotes can be exported to a csv file.

 Check out my sample code here: [hist_output](https://github.com/urinethrower/Project-Deities/blob/main/hist_output.mq4)

 Other than basic open-high-low-close (OHLC), one can also export calculated indicators' values directly - see my William%R and RSI example in hist_output.
 Which makes it convenient testing indicator-based strategies.

-However, data collected using this method can be accurate up to 1-Minute bars only.
+However, data collected using this method can only be accurate up to 1-Minute bars.

 ## Backtesting single criteria trading systems
+Time series data in csv can be easily manipulated with Excel.
+But in order to compare performances between trading systems, some implementations of VBA might be helpful in calculating metrics like win rate, drawdown, profit factor or average consecutive wins/losses.

+Following is a short excerpt from my programme, which shows one of the guard causes I used to classify trades in different exit types and recording the day exiting the position.
 ```
 ' if SL was hit
-If (EntryPrice - ATR_x * ATR >= MinLow) Then
+If (EntryPrice - SL_in_pips >= MinLow) Then

 Do While k <= EndR.Row                       'loop until SL is reached in any bar within the trade
-If (EntryPrice - ATR_x * ATR >= ThisWorkbook.Sheets("input").Cells(k, 5)) Then
+If (EntryPrice - SL_in_pips >= ThisWorkbook.Sheets("input").Cells(k, 5)) Then
-    SL_exit_poor_format = ThisWorkbook.Sheets("input").Range("A" & k)
+    SL_exit = ThisWorkbook.Sheets("input").Range("A" & k)

     Set SLLookin = Worksheets("signal").UsedRange
-    Set SLFound = SLLookin.Find(what:=SL_exit_poor_format, LookIn:=xlValues, LookAt:=xlPart, MatchCase:=False)
+    Set SLFound = SLLookin.Find(what:=SL_exit, LookIn:=xlValues, LookAt:=xlPart, MatchCase:=False)
         If Not SLFound Is Nothing Then
             Set SL_Range = SLFound           'record the date
             Exit Do